RithikaRajeev01/customer-retention-analytics-sql/README.md

 | Missing Values | Dynamically validated |
 | Blank `TotalCharges` | Converted to NULL |
 | Data Types | Validated & transformed |

+> **Note:** A one-time Python script was used only to import the CSV dataset into MySQL.
+All data cleaning, transformation, analysis, segmentation, and business insights were performed entirely using SQL.

 ---